 As the Director of the Special Compliance Unit (SCU), Jesse Schaffer oversees three separate functions, each of which has one fulltime analyst: checking the city’s Doing Business Database (DBDB) against campaign contributions to ensure that contributions from people with business relationships observe lower limits and are not claimed for match; monitoring independent expenditures (IEs) and liaising with independent spenders; and conducting investigations based on Audit referrals and complaints received by the Board.
 In addition, Mr. Schaffer maintains the agency’s relationships with outside investigative and prosecutorial agencies and manages the CFB’s private investigator contract.
 Mr. Schaffer started at the CFB in 2011 in his current position in order to coordinate the development and implementation of the IE regulations, which were new at the time.
 Prior to that, he was at the Mayor’s Office of Contract Services, where he created and implemented the DBDB.
 Mr. Schaffer began his career at the New York Public Interest Research Group (NYPIRG), where he worked for five years before moving into the electoral arena in 1988.
 Mr. Schaffer worked for Manhattan Borough President Ruth Messinger for nine years on her government and campaign staffs.
 He has also worked on various campaigns for candidates in NYC, at the city, state, and national level.
 Mr. Schaffer studied math and computers at SUNY Binghamton and Baruch College, and is a Certified Fraud Examiner.

-Director of Administrative Services and Human Resources
+Director of Partnerships and Outreach

-Director of Public Relations
+Deputy Director of Technology

 Elizabeth A. Upp

-Director of Communications
+Director of Candidate Policy and Communications